netspective-studios/PgDCP/README.md

 [OWASP API Security Project](https://owasp.org/www-project-api-security/) provides some great advice.

+### Zero Trust SQL (ztSQL) for Zero Trust Data Access (ZTDA)

+Zero Trust is a generally accepted cybersecurity approach that eliminates implicit trust in favor of continuously validating each stage of digital interactions.
+PgDCP encourages the same “never trust, always verify,” with _Zero Trust SQL_ (`ztSQL`).
+`ztSQL` is designed to protect database environments and enable faster development by allowing anyone to run any SQL but leveages row-level security, attribute-based- access-control, role-based access control, and data segmentation within the database.
+Granular, “least access” policies should be implemented within the database so that _Zero Trust Data Access_ (`ZTDA`) is possible.

 ### Securing Access _to the Database_

 If all access management is _in the database_, then securing access _to the